 Overseas Transcription Services.
 Who is Transcribing Your Content?

-When you outsource tasks you effectively bring on a new member of staff — even if it’s just for a short period of time.
+When you work with outside vendors, you effectively bring on a new member of staff — even if it’s just for a short time.

 Transcription services are no different.

-Just like when you hire someone new, you need to think about who you are bringing into your team.
-If you trade in sensitive or confidential material, this becomes critical to your operational security.
+Just like when you hire someone new, you need to carefully evaluate new partnerships with vendors.
+If you trade in sensitive or confidential material, these vendors can become critical to your operational security.

-Many businesses and individuals trust their most sensitive material to transcription firms assuming that their information will stay safe and their data protected.
+Many businesses and individuals trust their most sensitive material to transcription firms.
+When they collaborate with these companies, they’re assuming that their information will stay safe and their data protected.
 Unfortunately, things aren’t that simple.

-Do you know exactly who has access to your data?
+With this in mind, you should ask yourself, exactly who has access to your data?

-But, we’re not here to scare you.
-This is your checklist for understanding the risks to ensure that you get a secure transcription service.
+We’re not here to scare you, but to give you information that will help you prevent a data breach.
+Here is your checklist for understanding how to find a secure transcription service.

 Who is Transcribing Your Audio?
 The Root of Secure Transcription Services

 This might seem like an odd place to start.
 In a high-tech age, people think about cybersecurity first when discussing data protection.
-But, in 2019 90% of cyber data breaches were caused by human error!1
+However, in 2019 90% of cyber data breaches were caused by human error!

-Using overseas services is not a rare occurrence in the transcription industry.
+Using overseas services is common in the transcription industry.
 Many teams that rely on remote workers will employ people from around the world.
 Offshore transcription can be cheaper due to reduced operating costs.
 However, those lower costs may be accounted for, in part, by fewer regulations on privacy and information protection.
-This adds additional strain to any centralised control over your data.
+This adds additional strain to any centralized control over your data.

 Overseas transcribers may not be aware of the data protection laws you rely on and may not be using the latest technology or security procedures.
-Even if they are, enforcing multiple policies from different nations can simply be too much work.
-For that reason, it’s prudent to avoid companies using offshore workers if data security is a high priority.
+In addition, enforcing multiple policies from different nations can challenging.
+For that reason, it’s prudent to check the security credentials of any service you plan to use.

 This principle applies to both the offshore countries that you may immediately think of, as well as others that might not be as obvious from a cost perspective.
-The onus is usually on you, the data controller, to assess the situation and to be confident that the correct levels of protection are not only in place, but that those rights are enforceable.
+The onus is usually on you, the data controller, to assess the situation and to be confident that the correct levels of protection are in place.

 Compliance responsibilities

 It’s frustrating to think that the effort you’ve put into your security practices and processes could be undermined by a third party who doesn’t share your high standards.
-Especially if you’re managing data on behalf of your clients, you need to ensure you know your compliance responsibilities and that any third parties don’t impact your ability to adhere to them.
+Especially if you’re managing data on behalf of your clients, you need to ensure you know your compliance responsibilities.
+You’ll also need to determine whether any third parties are impacting your ability to adhere to those standards.

-- Ask for details on how data is processed, managed and stored, including encryption protocols
+• Ask for details on how they process, manage and store their data, including encryption protocols

-You may feel confident that you are uploading your content (audio files or video files) in a secure manner, but do you know what happens to it next?
+You may feel confident that you are uploading your content (audio files or video files) securely, but what happens to it next?

-It’s best to use services that provide secure controlled environments for their transcribers to access and transcribe your content.
-Some companies may allow transcribers to download your content as a local file.
-This is problematic as you’re then reliant on the security of the transcriber’s machine.
+Services that use a secure controlled environment for their transcribers to access and transcribe your content mean that you know where your content is at all times.
+It can be problematic if transcribers can download your content as a local file.
+When this happens, you become reliant on the security of their machine.

-Some companies may split your content into segments to minimise the opportunity for an individual to have access to the complete information, therefore reducing the risk.
+Some companies may split your content into segments to minimize the opportunity for an individual to access complete information, therefore reducing the risk.
 However, you may wish to consider if this is sufficient, particularly if your data contains sensitive, confidential or personal information.

 Market research in healthcare or research involving children may need extra consideration along with legal or government content.